ANL-CESAR/SimpleMOC-kernel/README.txt

 What is SimpleMOC-kernel?
 ===============================================================================

+SimpleMOC-kernel represents the core computational of a larger application (SimpleMOC).
+This app was written in order to abstract away much of the complexity of the full application in order to facilitate easier porting of the code and enable more transparent analysis techniques on high performance architectures.

-The purpose of this mini-app is to isolate the key performance kernel of the Method of Characteristics (MOC) 3D neutron transport calculations in the context of full scale light water reactor simulation.
+The scope of this kernel is essentially the inner-loop of SimpleMOC, i.e., the attentuation of neutron fluxes across an individual geometrical segment.
+This kernel captures approximately 90% of the runtime of the full application, and is therefore useful for analyzing optimization methods and performance implications for exascale supercomputer architectures.

 ==============================================================================
 Quick Start Guide